AkmElias/fullstack/README.md

 # fullstack -  A meant stack app with basic auth flow service.
 With user signup and login apis.
 The apis are  jwt token based.

-# there are seperate README file for both fullstack_api and fullstack-client apps given.
+ There are seperate README file for both fullstack_api and fullstack-client apps given.

-# few server side screen shots of REST API with JWT token flow
+ Few server side screen shots of REST API with JWT token flow

 # signin api
 ![](images/api-signin.PNG)